egovernment/egovernment.github.io/_documentation/codebase/sections.markdown

 div(User.prototype.section.toDOMForm(document));
 ```

-We use section's toDOMForm method to display it on the view.
-Note, that we need to make sure that the client recieved proper binding, otherwise toDOMForm will not be available in the view.
+We use sections' toDOMForm method to display it in the view.
+Note, that we need to make sure that the client received proper binding, otherwise toDOMForm will not be available in the view.
 Above code should lead to display of the form.
 If the controllers are working (they still need to be configured manually) and we configured correct url in GeneralInfoFormSection.actionUrl, we should have fully working form by now.

 What if we want to have the same form but grouped in two subsections: Personal Information, Address Details?
 We would use FormSectionGroup for that: